houssinekhlif/Amazon_DWH_Project/README.md

 2. **Which regions are top-performing based on sales, and which require operational improvements?**

-3. **How do customer behaviors differ across demographics such as age, income, and location?**
+3. **How do customer behaviors differ across demographics such as age, gender, income, and location?**

 4. **What are the peak shopping days, times, and seasons that maximize sales?
 How do seasonal trends (e.g., holidays) affect performance?**